 Art.
 1. Coaches are prohibited from discouraging a player's participation or encouraging a player not to show up for games or practices because the player is weak in baseball skills.
 Any violation of this rule will result in immediate and permanent removal of the coach from WPPA baseball.

 Art.
-3. Any game which cannot be played due to inclement weather will be re-scheduled by the league commissioner.
-In the event that a team's complete season games cannot be played due to an insufficient number of Rain Days, the team's record will be based on the number of actual games played.
+3. Any game which cannot be played due to inclement weather will attempt to be re-scheduled by the league commissioner.
+In the event that a team's complete season games cannot be played due to inability to reschedule or lack of field availability, the team's record will be based on the number of actual games played.

 Art.
 4. The initial house schedule will not have house games scheduled on Sunday mornings or Wednesday evenings.
-Travel coaches should schedule all games and practices on Sunday mornings or Wednesday evenings.
 Any conflicts between house and travel schedules will be resolved based on the following guidelines:

 Art.
 1. Liberty, Senior/13U, Major/11U, Minor/9U, and Junior/7U: Each team makes the playoffs.